 The value of the scholarship will be $5,000 or such amount as the Selection Committee determines from time to time.

 The scholarship shall be made to each awardee in two equal instalments one after the census date of Study Period 1 and the second after the census date of Study Period 2.
+Please allow up to 6 weeks after census for payment.

 The number of scholarships to be offered each year shall be determined by the Selection Committee on the advice of the officer administering the scholarship.